9001/copyparty/README.md

 below are some tweaks roughly ordered by usefulness:

 * `-q` disables logging and can help a bunch, even when combined with `-lo` to redirect logs to file
-* `--http-only` or `--https-only` (unless you want to support both protocols) will reduce the delay before a new connection is established
 * `--hist` pointing to a fast location (ssd) will make directory listings and searches faster when `-e2d` or `-e2t` is set
 * `--no-hash .` when indexing a network-disk if you don't care about the actual filehashes and only want the names/tags searchable
 * `--no-htp --hash-mt=0 --mtag-mt=1 --th-mt=1` minimizes the number of threads; can help in some eccentric environments (like the vscode debugger)